Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 AVG - Average of values (mean)
 SUM - Sum of values
 PERCENTILE_50 - 50% of values are less than this
-PERCENTILE_95 - 95% of values are less then this
+PERCENTILE_95 - 95% of values are less than this
 Aggregates can work with numerical data types
 */
 SELECT TAGNAME || '~MIN_1HOUR' AS TAGNAME, TO_TIMESTAMP_NTZ('2024-01-01 01:00:00') AS TIMESTAMP, MIN(VALUE_NUMERIC) AS VALUE